 Interorganizational coordination was at different levels of efficiency in the various communities studied.
-Warning places a stress on the relevant organizations to get a job done under the pressure of strict time limitations.
-This places particular stress on interogganizational coordination.
+Narning places a stress on the relevant organizations to get a job done under the pressure of strict time limitations.
+This places particular stress on interorganizational coordination.
 While a number of organizations perceive warning as falling within their scope of action, this report has demonstrated that the exact boundaries and extent of their responsibilities are not always clear.
 A fuller understanding of the possible services one organization may render to another, and a clearer understanding of the authority and responsibility of the various organizations that may be involved in response to disaster are needed.
 In relation to authority roles, a continuum seemed to develop from an administrative vacuum on one end to an unsanctioned assumption of authority leading to a duplication of effort on the other end.
-The following four reasons for these problems were explicitly suggested in the course of the various interviews: (1 and 2) leaders were gone from the community and unable to return, or in some instances, isolated on the field and not in easy communication with relevant organizations; (3) there was a lack of clear conception of what a particular leader's role should be by both he and others; (4) personality factors of particular leaders and between leaders.
+The following four reasons for these problems were explicitly suggested in the course of the various interviews: (1 and 2) leaders were gone from the community and unable to return, or in some instances, isolated on the field and not in easy communication with relevant organizations; (3) there was a lack of a clear conception of what a particular leader's role should be by both he and others; (4) personality factors of particular leaders and between leaders.
 A careful planning and rehearsal of emergency responses of relevant organizations would help to keep these problems to a minimum.
-Mechanisms such as emergency control centers for coordinating relationships between agencies; rumor control, and message consistency may reduce problems of conflicting cues.
-Warning messages must contain not only information but specific guidelines for action.